NU Connections

 Grievance Process:

-One of the central activities Stewards are involved in is the grievance process.
-The NBA Grievance Process Overview is a short online module providing an overview of the process.
-While this one is specific to the NBA, those members and stewards from other collective agreements will still find it informative.
+One of the central activities stewards are involved in on behalf of members is the grievance process.
+The Nurses’ Bargaining Association Grievance Process online module provides an overview of this process.
+It is also informative for members covered by other collective agreements.

 Unionism

-Who Is BCNU? is a short online education module to learn more about BCNU's core vision and mission, as well as the member supports, services, and resources that the union offers its members.
-The module also includes links to resources for learning your employment rights.
+Complete the short Who Is BCNU? online module to learn more about BCNU's mission, vision and strategic directions, as well as the supports, services, and resources available to all members.
+The module also includes resources for learning about your employment rights.
+All members are encouraged to take the Building Union Strength (BUS) workshop.
+It is a one day, salary reimbursed, event hosted in your region by member educators.

 Occupational Health and Safety